Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: Abstract

 \section{Abstract}

-We consider the Single-Mirror Small-Size imaging atmospheric Cherenkov Telescopes (SST-1M) to be located inside a high-altitude array of Water-Cherenkov Detectors (WCDs) inspired by the Southern Wide-field Gamma-ray Observatory (SWGO).
-For such a hybrid observatory, using detailed Monte Carlo simulations, we show an improvement in the flux sensitivity of monocular and stereoscopic SST-1M observation by about 60\% and 30\% above 10\,TeV, respectively, due to the improved gamma/hadron separation when additional parameters from the WCD array are used.
-We also discuss further benefits of the hybrid SWGO concept and its technical challenges.
+We study through detailed simulated data and their optimized analysis the expected performance of the Single-Mirror Small-Size imaging atmospheric Cherenkov Telescopes (SST-1M) potentially located inside a high-altitude array of Water-Cherenkov Detectors (WCDs) inspired by the current foreseen design of the Southern Wide-field Gamma-ray Observatory (SWGO).
+For such a hybrid setup, we show an improvement in the flux sensitivity above 10\,TeV by about 60\% for monocular and 30\% for stereoscopic SST-1M observation, due to the improved gamma/hadron separation when additional parameters from the WCD array are used.
+We also discuss further benefits of the hybrid gamma observatory concept and its technical challenges.